 If the school board asks you to fill out a form, or asks you to meet with someone, you should seek additional guidance immediately.

 If you are a member of HSLDA, we strongly urge you to contact us about homeschooling under the religious exemption option.
-We offer detailed guidance for writing your application letter.
-If you are a member, it is a very good idea to allow HSLDA to review your letter before you submit it, and to contact us regarding any follow-up issues.
+We offer detailed guidance for writing your application letter, which can be found below in the downloads section of this page.
+If you are a member, it is a very good idea to allow HSLDA to review your letter before you submit it and to contact us regarding any follow-up issues.

 2. Obtain a reply to your religious exemption letter.